jendo41170/jendo41170.github.io/landing.md

 					<h3>
 Research on Analytic Number Theory (Riemann Sums, Mobius Function)</h3>
 				</header>
+				<p>Technologies Used: Python, Excel, Latex</p>
-				<p>This project utilizes python to explore the relationship between the Mobius Function, Mertens Function and their connections to the Riemann Hypothesis and Prime Number Theory.</p>
+				<p>This project utilizes Python to explore the relationship between the Mobius Function, Mertens Function and their connections to the Riemann Hypothesis and Prime Number Theory.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>